skasab/psci413/methodology.md

 # Methodology
 ### Construction of Dataset

 The data was acquired in two parts.
-The first part consists of a dataset that tracked the 2017 and 2018 state legislative elections in districts all across the country, sourced from Dr. Carl Klarner’s master dataset of state legislative election returns.¹ The second part consists of data compiled by DailyKos which tracks the results of the 2016 Presidential election in each of the state legislative districts across the country.²
+The first part consists of a dataset that tracked the 2017 and 2018 state legislative elections in districts all across the country, sourced from Dr. Carl Klarner’s master dataset of state legislative election returns.¹ The second part consists of data compiled by DailyKos which tracks the results of the 2016 Presidential election in every state legislative district across the country.²

 After piecing together many Google Sheets, I merged the data in R such that each row represented a state legislative election (2017 / 2018) as well as the Presidential election in that district (2016).